 Swamp coolers are a great way to stay cool without spending a fortune on an air conditioner.
 Also known as evaporative coolers, they work by releasing evaporated water into the air, bringing the overall temperature down as much as 20 degrees Fahrenheit.
 Doing routine swamp cooler maintenance helps keep your unit working, but sometimes it still might have issues.
-If your swamp cooler has low airflow, is dripping, not turning on or otherwise working, you'll need to do a little swamp cooler troubleshooting to figure out the problem.
+If your swamp cooler has low airflow, is dripping, not turning on or otherwise not working, you'll need to do a little swamp cooler troubleshooting to figure out the problem.

 Swamp Cooler Low Air Flow

 This is one of the most common problems in swamp coolers.
-If there is not enough air coming from the unit, make sure there is enough exhaust for the cooler.
-If you do not have exhaust ducts, you must have your windows or doors open to allow for proper airflow.
+If there isn't enough air coming from the unit, make sure there's enough exhaust for the cooler.
+If you don't have exhaust ducts, you must have your windows or doors open to allow for proper airflow.
 Every 1,000 cubic feet per minute (CFM) of air supplied requires 2 square feet of exhaust openings.

 Not Cooling Enough